2023 - horizontal white fair-start-movement most effective tagline

 Co-Executive Director

 Ashley has spent over 15 years launching community oriented startups and grassroots organizations.
+As an activist, she is passionate about ending the oppression of all beings, and ending policies that maintain white supremacy and patriarchal norms that fuel inequality for women and kids.
+At FSM, she also aims to bolster empowerment for LGBTQ+ families.
 Before making the move to the nonprofit sector, she worked in partnership with numerous causes in support of kids.
 Driven to affect change on a larger scale, she obtained her MBA from the University of Central Florida in order to better advise mission-driven organizations for success.
 She has previously worked with Educated Choices Program and Animal Recovery Mission, and is currently advising communications and development for OneProtest as a board member.
-She spends her spare time managing her rabbit rescue, Space Coast Bunnies and serving as a mentor to teens.
+She also spends her time on her rescue, Space Coast Bunnies, advocating for animal legislation locally, and serving as a mentor to teens.
 Her ultimate goal is to reduce inequity and suffering of all of our planet’s inhabitants by inspiring others to take action.

 Sarah Bexell, PhD